-A third and final difference between “A” and “B” is the ending of the novel.
+A third difference between “A” and “B” is the ending of the novel.
 I modified the behaviors and speech of the new MMDI Director in the final pages, but the outcome of the narrative remains unchanged.

-“B” chapters only are identified solely by number compared to chapters in “A” which each had individual titles.
+Other Changes: “B” chapters only are identified solely by number compared to chapters in “A” which each had individual titles.
 Also, in “B” I do not identify subsections as “Book One,” “Book Two,” etc. because ultimately I felt listing those subsections merely served to slow down the narrative flow of the novel.

 Finally, there are a dozen or so new sentences that I added in various chapters of “B” that never appeared at all in “A.” I added those new sentences to make the storytelling more clear to the reader.
 Due to space limitations at this website, I will not pinpoint each new sentence that I added.